logzio/logzio-mysql-logs/ecs/ecs-fargate/README.md

 1. For **Stack name** you can either keep the default, or change the stack name.

-2. Fill the parameters on that page according to instructions.
+2. Fill the parameters on that page according to the instructions.

 3. Click **Next**.